yousty/pg_eventstore/README.md

 # PgEventstore

-Implements database and API to manipulate it to store events as a part of Event Sourcing concept.
+Implements database and API to store and read events in event sourced systems.

 ## Requirements

-`pg_eventstore` requires PostgreSQL database with jsonb data type support(which means you need to have v9.2+).
-However it is recommended to use non [EOL](https://www.postgresql.org/support/versioning/) PostgreSQL version, because the development of this gem is targeted on work with actual PostgreSQL versions.
+`pg_eventstore` requires a PostgreSQL database with jsonb data type support (which means you need to have v9.2+).
+However it is recommended to use a non [EOL](https://www.postgresql.org/support/versioning/) PostgreSQL version, because the development of this gem is targeted at current PostgreSQL versions.
 `pg_eventstore` requires ruby v3+.
-The development of this gem is targeted on work with [actual](https://endoflife.date/ruby) ruby versions.
+The development of this gem is targeted at [current](https://endoflife.date/ruby) ruby versions.

 ## Installation